Saimaa ringed seal: Diving

-Diving is an important behavior for aquatic mammals as it is something they rely on for behaviors such as foraging and travelling.
+Diving is an important behaviour for aquatic mammals as it is something they rely on for behaviours such as foraging and travelling.
 The duration of their dives increases from spring to autumn, which may be a result of food availability, but it is interesting because they are one of the few landlocked seal species.
 Many studies have been done to observe Saimaa ringed seal diving, which was discovered to last longer than expected.
 Their average time for a long dive was recorded at 15 minutes and it was believed to be an aerobic resting dive.

 The average dive depth ranges from 10 to 15 m; however, their maximum dive depths were limited by environmental depth.
 The Saimaa ringed seal has also been observed to have seasonal hauling-out patterns.
-In May and June, when the seals are molting, they are observed to haul out both day and night; however, in late summer they are observed to haul out only at night.
+In May and June, when the seals are moulting, they are observed to haul out both day and night; however, in late summer they are observed to haul out only at night.

 The Saimaa ringed seal is able to complete its dives and navigate in its environment due to its highly developed vibrissae, also known as whiskers.
 Using their vibrissae, they are able to detect sound and pressure waves in their otherwise dark environment.

 Conservation

-The Saimaa ringed seal has been protected since 1955.
+The Saimaa ringed seal has been protected by law in Finland since 1955; it is also listed as endangered by the United States government under the Endangered Species Act.

+The threatened extinction of the Saimaa ringed seal was long the focus of a major publicity campaign by the Finnish Association for Nature Conservation, and a poster depicting the seal has become a Finnish icon of nature conservation in general.

 In 1983, the population was between 100 and 150 seals.
-In 2005, it was about 270, but as a result of two unfavorable breeding seasons, 2006 and 2007, the number dropped down to 260.
+In 2005, it was about 270, but as a result of two unfavourable breeding seasons, 2006 and 2007, the number dropped down to 260.
 In 2013, the population was estimated at just over 300 and the population numbers were in a slight growth.
 The number of breeding-aged females was 87.
 It was thought that the immediate threat of extinction would be alleviated if the population grew to over 400 individuals.
-It is listed as endangered by the U.S. government under the Endangered Species Act.

 In spring 2016, 79 pups were found, four of which were dead.

 In order to protect the Saimaa ringed seal, there are voluntary fisheries restrictions in a part of their living areas.
 The most important form of restriction is a ban on fishing nets from April 15 till the end of June in about 15% of the lake; nearly all fishing is recreational.
 Bycatch mortality has, however, remained high with estimated mortality of 20–30 seals annually, most of them pups of the same year.